kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //   Access-Control-Expose-Headers: Content-Security-Policy, Content-Encoding
     //
     // A wildcard indicates that the responses with all HTTP headers are exposed
     // to clients.
-The `Access-Control-Expose-Headers` response header should use
+The `Access-Control-Expose-Headers` response header can only use
-    // the `*` wildcard as value unless the request is credentialed.
+    // the `*` wildcard as value when the request is not credentialed.
     //
     // Config:
     //   exposeHeaders: ["*"]